MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Book-Shop/index3.md

 * £10 as 10
 * 50p as 0.50

-2. Any text entered is lower or upper case, i.e. yes, YES, staff, STAFF, ...
+2. Any text entered is either lower case or upper case, i.e. yes, YES, staff, STAFF, ...

 3. Any rounding will be done by the UoB bookshop staff.